-The grantee will be directed to provide FTA with a schedule for providing a fully executed agreement.
-The grantee will be directed to provide FTA an amended UPWP or simplified statement of work that includes FTA funded planning projects.
+The grantee will be directed to provide the FTA regional office with a schedule for providing a fully executed agreement that specifies the cooperative procedures for carrying out transportation planning and programming.

-11. Since the last review, has the grantee had any complaints or lawsuits with respect to transit operator involvement in the metropolitan planning process?
-If yes, what was the nature of the complaint/lawsuit?
+9. Since the last review, has the grantee had any complaints or lawsuits with respect to transit operator involvement in the metropolitan planning process?
+If yes, what was the nature of each complaint/lawsuit?
 How were these complaints/lawsuits resolved?
 Are any pending?

-The existence of complaints and lawsuits can indicate a deficiency in the metropolitan transportation planning process.
+The existence of complaints and lawsuits can indicate shortcomings in the metropolitan transportation planning process.